-4 Subsection 1.5.2-4(5) defines genetically modified food to mean 'a food produced using gene technology that a) contains novel DNA or novel protein; or b) is listed in Section S26-3 as subject to the condition that its labelling must comply with this section' (that being section 1.5.2-4).

-2 Summary of the assessment
+&lt;sup>4 Subsection 1.5.2-4(5) defines genetically modified food to mean 'a \food produced using gene technology that a) contains novel DNA or novel protein; or b) is listed in Section S26-3 as subject to the condition that its labelling must comply with this section' (that being section 1.5.2-4). - it complied with the procedural requirements under subsection 22(2) of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) - it related to a matter that warranted the variation of a food regulatory measure - it was not so similar to a previous application for the variation of a food regulatory measure that it ought to be rejected.
+1.5 Procedure for assessment The application is being assessed under the General Procedure.

-2.1 Risk assessment

-The safety assessment of soybean line IND-00410-5 is provided in Supporting Document 1 (SD1) and included the following key elements:

-- a characterisation of the transferred genetic material, its origin, function and stability in the soybean genome - characterisation of novel nucleic acids and protein in the whole food - detailed compositional analyses - evaluation of intended and unintended changes - assessment of the potential for any newly expressed protein to be either allergenic or toxic in humans.
+2 Summary of the assessment 2.1 Safety assessment The safety assessment of soybean line MON94313 is provided in Supporting Document 1 (SD1) and included the following key elements: - a characterisation of the transferred genetic material, its origin, function and stability in the soybean genome - characterisation of novel nucleic acids and protein in the whole food - detailed compositional analyses - evaluation of intended and unintended changes - assessment of the potential for any newly expressed protein to be either allergenic or toxic in humans.
 In conducting the safety assessment, FSANZ had regard to information from a variety of sources including, but not limited to, a data package provided by the applicant (application and study reports), the scientific literature and other applications.

-The assessment of soybean line IND-00410-5 was restricted to human food safety and nutritional issues.
-This assessment therefore does not address any risks to the environment that may occur as the result of growing soybean line IND-00410-5, or any risks to animals that may consume feed derived from soybean line IND-00410-5.
-Permission to cultivate soybean line IND-00410-5 or to import viable seeds into Australia or New Zealand would require separate regulatory assessment and approval by the GTR in Australia and by the EPA in New Zealand.
+The assessment of soybean line MON94313 was restricted to human food safety and nutritional issues.
+This assessment therefore does not address any risks to the environment that may occur as the result of growing soybean line MON94313, or any risks to animals that may consume feed derived from soybean line MON94313.
+Permission to cultivate soybean line MON94313 or to import viable seeds into Australia or New Zealand would require separate regulatory assessment and approval by the GTR in Australia and by the EPA in New Zealand.
 No potential public health and safety concerns have been identified.

-Based on the data provided in the present application and other available information, food derived from soybean line IND-00410-5 is considered to be as safe for human consumption as food derived from non-GM soybean varieties.
+Based on the data provided in the present application and other available information, food derived from soybean line MON94313 is considered to be as safe for human consumption as food derived from non-GM soybean varieties.

 2.2 Risk management

 The risk management options available to FSANZ after assessment were to either:

-- reject the application, or - prepare a draft variation to the Code.
+- reject the application, or

+- prepare a draft variation to the Code.

-For the reasons listed in this report, FSANZ decided to prepare a draft variation to the Code to permit the sale and use of food derived from soybean line IND-00410-5.
+For the reasons listed in this report, FSANZ decided to prepare a draft variation to the Code to permit the sale and use of food derived from soybean line MON94313.
 If approved, the effect of the draft variation would be to permit the sale and use of food derived from this soybean line in accordance with the Code.